Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: Introduction

-\subsection{Notations}
+{\bf Notations}

-We start by recalling some classical notations from differential geometry that we will use in the rest of the paper.
+We conclude this section by fixing some notations that will be adopted throughout the paper together with some elementary properties.
+Some of the definitions will be anyway recalled when needed to help the reader's reading.
 Let $h=h(x)$ be a $3\times3$, positive definite, real matrix that defines, in a standard way, a metric tensor.
 We recall that the \emph{scalar curvature} can be written as